 The free ad-supported services as the floor

 The other meaningful shift since 2020 has been the growth of free ad-supported streaming television (FAST) services as a floor for streaming access.
-Tubi (Fox), Pluto TV (Paramount), Peacock Free tier (NBCUniversal), the Roku Channel, Amazon Freevee, and Crackle all offer substantial libraries at no cost with ads.
-These services do not have trials because there is nothing to convert to; they are permanently free.
+Tubi (Fox), Pluto TV (Paramount), the Roku Channel, Amazon Freevee, and Crackle all offer substantial libraries at no cost with ads.
+(Peacock's free tier, by contrast, closed to new sign-ups in January 2023.)
+These FAST services do not have trials because there is nothing to convert to; they are permanently free.

 For a consumer's baseline streaming setup, the FAST services plus broadcast-network antenna covers the majority of casual viewing needs at zero monthly cost.
 Subscription streamers (with or without trials) supplement for specific premium content.
 The 2026 landscape has shifted toward "free baseline plus selective paid subscriptions" rather than the 2019 model of "multiple competing paid subscriptions with trial-period sampling".
 Coverage of the no-card free options is on the no credit card free trials page.